 What comes to mind when someone mentions Minnesota?
 Cold?
 Snow?
 Mosquitoes??
 Sounds about right.
-But, how about the Mississippi River?
-The mighty Mississippi not only runs through and acts as a border in parts of the state, it also begins there.
-Way up north at pet friendly Itasca State Park, the Mississippi River—the 4th longest river in the world—starts out as a small creek you can walk across in a few steps.
+How about the Mississippi River?
+The mighty Mississippi not only runs through and acts as a border in parts of Minnesota, it also begins there.
+Way up north at pet friendly Itasca State Park, the Mississippi River starts out as a small creek that you can walk across.

 Lake Itasca – Mississippi River Headwaters

-The Headwaters Center is the start of the short, 800-foot trail to Lake Itasca and the river headwaters.
+The short 800-foot trail to Lake Itasca and the river headwaters starts at the Headwaters Center.
 The path is a combination of concrete sidewalks, a wide gravel path, and a wooden boardwalk—accessible to any type of traveler.
-And even though it’s a short trail, there a good chance you’ll see a variety of wildlife.
+And even though it’s a short trail, there a good chance you’ll see a variety of wildlife!
 During our visit, we saw a turtle nest that had just hatched, a family of partridge, fluffy ducklings, and more.

 Exploring Pet Friendly Itasca State Park

 After you’ve visited the headwaters, there is much more to explore —you and your dog are going to love Itasca State Park!
 Get a feel for the area via Wilderness Drive, a paved, 10-mile, one-way loop that circles through the park.
 You can drive in your vehicle, peddle it on your bike, or even walk it if you’re up for the distance.
 Along the way, you’ll pass scenic views, historical places, and a few additional lakes where you can launch a boat, fish, or just take in the view and let your dog enjoy in the water.